Claudio Castagnoli: United States Champion (2012–2013)

-Cesaro made his WWE television debut on 20 April episode of SmackDown, appearing in a backstage segment with Aksana and Theodore Long, ending with him going to talk to General Manager John Laurinaitis about a contract.
-In storyline, the multilingual Cesaro served in the Swiss militia, before embarking on a career in rugby, which ended with him being banned for "excessive aggression".
-The following week on SmackDown, Cesaro defeated Tyson Kidd in a tryout match.
-In May, Aksana revealed that she and Cesaro were lovers.
+Cesaro made his WWE television debut on 20 April episode of SmackDown, appearing in a backstage segment with Aksana.
 On 3 July live episode of The Great American Bash SmackDown, Cesaro suffered his first loss when he and Aksana were defeated in a mixed tag team match by The Great Khali and Layla.
-On 27 July and 3 August episodes of SmackDown, Cesaro scored back-to-back non-title wins over United States Champion Santino Marella.
-On the following SmackDown, Cesaro suffered his first loss in a singles match as he was pinned by Christian.
-On the SummerSlam pre-show on 19 August, Cesaro defeated Marella to win the title, his first singles title in WWE.
-Cesaro made his first televised title defense on 3 September Raw, defeating Marella in a rematch.
+On the SummerSlam pre-show on 19 August, Cesaro defeated Santino Marella to win the WWE United States Championship, his first singles title in WWE.
 Cesaro retained the title against Zack Ryder on 16 September at Night of Champions.
 On 21 September SmackDown, Cesaro ended his relationship with Aksana after an inadvertent distraction from her cost him his non-title match with Santino Marella.
 This led to a title rematch between Cesaro and Marella the following week, where Cesaro was able to retain his title easily.